magiblot/tvision/README.md

 * The demo applications `hello`, `tvdemo`, `tvedit`, `tvdir`, which were bundled with the original Turbo Vision (although some of them have a few improvements).
 * The demo applications `mmenu` and `palette` from Borland's Technical Support.
 * `tvhc`, the Turbo Vision Help Compiler.

+The library can be found in `./build/lib`, and the executables in `./build/bin`.

 The build requirements are: